deviouspk/data-transfer-object/README.md

 ### Exception handling

 Beside property type validation, you can also be certain that the data transfer object in its whole is always valid.
-On constructing a data transfer object, we'll validate whether all required (non-nullable) properties are set.
+On outputting the data from a data transfer object (through the `all()` & `toArray()` methods and also when you access the properties of the dto e.g. `$dto->name`) , we'll validate whether all required properties are set, if the constraints are met and if each property is of the correct type.
-If not, a `Spatie\DataTransferObject\DataTransferObjectError` will be thrown.
+If not, a `Larapie\DataTransferObject\Exceptions\ValidatorException` will be thrown.

-Likewise, if you're trying to set non-defined properties, you'll get a `DataTransferObjectError`.
+Likewise, if you're trying to set non-defined properties, you'll get a `Larapie\DataTransferObject\Exceptions\UnknownPropertiesDtoException`.

 ### Testing